RRR: Themes and influences

 Katie Rife of Polygon in her review of the film, felt that — betrayal, loyalty and legacy are the major themes of the film.
 Also, she opined that "RRR is relatively light on music and romance, devoting much of its screen time to visual spectacle, gonzo action, and patriotic zeal.
 The dynamic between Bheem and Raju has shades of the macho bromance of John Woo's 1980s movies, until the film transforms into a superhero team-up".
 MensXP in their article praising Rajamouli, opined that strong representation of heroism in the film was one of the key reasons for the film's success.

 Music

 Rajamouli's older cousin and regular collaborator M. M. Keeravani composed the score and the soundtrack of the film.
 The audio rights of the film were purchased for ₹25 crore, by Lahari Music and T-Series, which was a record price for a South Indian album.
-Lahari Music distributed the soundtrack in all of the South Indian languages, whereas the Hindi soundtrack is marketed by T-Series.
+Lahari Music distributed the soundtrack in Telugu, Tamil, Kannada and Malayalam versions, whereas the Hindi version soundtrack is marketed by T-Series.